brosenan/lambda-kube/README.md

-Kubedi is a Clojure library for building inputs for Kubernetes.
+Lambda-kube is a Clojure library for building inputs for Kubernetes.

 # Documentation
 * [Core Library](core.md)